 2. Prepare to answer four types of questions.
 You won't know the specific interview questions ahead of time, but make sure to prepare for questions around four topics:

 If you're applying this cycle, you've probably already worked out answers to those questions in your resume and your essays in previous weeks, so you do not have to reinvent the wheel.
 Here's a chance to work smarter, not harder!

 3. Do your homework and have your questions ready.
 At some point, your interviewer will likely ask you, "Do you have any questions for me?"
 (Often that happens towards the end of the interview.)
 Figuring out the right questions to ask your interviewer takes some thought, so think about them in advance.
 The interview is not the time to ask questions about the admissions process or to ask the most basic questions about the college.
 Instead, you want to ask questions that actually get to the deeper, more interesting information about the college.

 4. Use your best pandemic manners.
 Given the pandemic, it is more likely than ever that your interview will be conducted on via Zoom or some video conferencing platform.
 Just because you’ve been Zooming all day every day for months doesn’t mean you’re prepared for a Zoom interview.
-Consult Indeed’s list of tips for how to make your best impression here.
-If you are asked to do an interview in person, then observe standard pandemic safety protocols — wear a mask and stay at least 6 feet from your interviewer at all times (which obviously means you should not shake hands).
+We like Indeed’s list of tips for how to make your best impression here.
+If you are asked to do an interview in person, then observe standard pandemic safety protocols — wear a mask and observe social distancing (which obviously means you should not shake hands).